-Many ASP.NET applications today are deployed in multi-region (multi datacenter) configurations either in the Cloud or on-premises.
-And, with these applications you often need to redirect users from one region (datacenter) to another.
-But you cannot afford to lose any ASP.NET Session State in the process.
+Many ASP.NET applications today are deployed in multi-region (multi-data center) deployments, either in the Cloud or on-premises.
+With these applications, you often need to redirect users from one region (data center) to another.
+However, you cannot afford to lose any ASP.NET Session State in the process.

-Multi-region deployments usually prefer to keep user sessions in the same region where they were created.
-Essentially, they do not engage in cross-region load balancing at user request level.
-But, quite frequently you need to bump users to other regions for the following reasons:
+Such multi-region deployments usually prefer to keep user sessions in the same region where they were created.
+Essentially, they do not engage in cross-region load balancing at the user request level.
+But, quite frequently, you need to bump users to other regions for the following reasons:

-Multi-Region ASP.NET Session State provider for NCache has the intelligence to handle all such cases.
-It lets you specify all the regions in your web.config file and then when a user is redirected to another region, his ASP.NET session is moved from the source region distributed cache to the destination region distributed cache.
+The NCache provider has the intelligence to handle all such cases.
+It lets you specify all the regions in your web.config file, and then when a user is redirected to another region, their ASP.NET session is moved from the source region distributed cache to the destination region distributed cache.

 NCache is an extremely fast and scalable Open Source distributed cache for .NET.
 It handles extreme transaction load by allowing you to add more cache servers at runtime and scale linearly.
 NCache also provides intelligent cache replication so you don't lose any ASP.NET Session State if a web server or a cache server goes down.